snotskie/ttrpg/md/index.md

 ### Recharge
 <!-- _class: rules -->

-Some Abilities list a recharge Blessing cost.
-Once activated, these Abilities cannot be activated again until they have been recharged by paying that cost.
+Some effects list a recharge Blessing cost.
+Once activated, these effects cannot be activated again until they have been recharged by paying that cost.

 ### Helping
 <!-- _class: rules -->

 Characters may spend their Blessings to attempt to Help one another complete Checks and Contests.
-And your Abilities, events, and items in the story may also Help you in similar ways.
+And your effects, events, and items in the story may also Help you in similar ways.

 To provide Help: